BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/_index.md

 <br>

-At Bitcoin Chatt, our focus is only on Bitcoin (BTC), and here’s why: Bitcoin stands alone as the only money—crypto or otherwise—with everything you’d want in a currency (more on that in the following pages).
+At Bitcoin Chatt, our focus is only on Bitcoin (BTC), and here’s why: Bitcoin stands alone as the only money—crypto or otherwise—with everything you’d want in a currency (more on that in the <a href="https://www.bitcoinchatt.org/new-to-bitcoin/table-of-contents/">following pages</a>).
 There are millions of other “cryptos” designed to muddy the waters and prey on the unaware; they churn out tokens with no real value, ripe for insider trading and gambling.
 If that’s your thing, fine; it’s just not part of the purpose of Bitcoin Chatt.

 <br>